harshanavkis/ironsafe/README.md

 ## Possible bugs

-- [ ] If number of packets/rows is high some loss is observed
+- [ ] If number of packets/rows is high some loss is observed(by pushing projections onto storage server?)